Record Storage and Transfer Guidelines

 - When the boxes are ready, e-mail a copy of the completed

-listing to the AHO, and let us know the current location of the boxes.
+listing to the AHRO, and let us know the current location of the boxes.
 We

 will make arrangements with Labor Pool for pickup from your location and

-- On receiving the records, the Archives Office will enter
+- On receiving the records, the Archivist will enter

 a record into the SLACARC database (a